 Instructions

-- Place dough into a large greased bowl.
+- Remove dough from mixer and place on countertop.
+Shape dough into a ball, and place dough into a large greased bowl.
 Cover with towel and proof for 2 hours in oven.

-- Grease cookie sheet or special perforated bread baking pan with oil and lightly sprinkle with cornmeal.
-Place loaves on cookie sheet or bread baking pan.
+- Grease cookie sheet or special perforated bread baking pans with oil and lightly sprinkle with cornmeal.

-- In a bowl, mix 2 egg whites and 1 tablespoon of water.
+- In a small bowl, mix egg whites with a tablespoon of water.
 Brush the loaves with the egg wash.
 Make 3 to 4 small diagonal cuts on top of each loaf.
+Allow loaves to rest for 15 to 30 minutes to rise.

 Notes